patcg-individual-drafts/ipa/sec-priv-q.md

 both privacy for inputs and security against tampering are guaranteed as long as two of the three helper parties faithfully executes the protocol.
 It takes two corrupted or malicious helpers that actively work together to access the input data provided about users or to spoil the output of the computation.
+Any attack by a single helper party can only cause the protocol to abort.

 User agent implementers, on behalf of their users, need to select helper parties that can be trusted to correctly execute the protocol and to only reveal the